Kees1958/uBol-stripped/README.md

-# UBOL-STRIPPED — SMART AND LEAN ADVERTISING & TRACKERS BLOCKER (version 7)
+# UBOL-STRIPPED — SMART AND LEAN ADVERTISING & TRACKERS BLOCKER WITH DYNAMIC DNR FILTERING (version 7)

 uBol-stripped blocks ads, trackers, and privacy threats while you browse — without slowing your browser down.
 It works silently in the background from the moment you install it.
-It offers AdGuard-like functionality with uBO-lite efficiency AND has some unique features like the Privacy Inspector and DDG Tracker Radar.
+It offers AdGuard-like functionality with uBO-lite efficiency AND has some unique features like the Dynamic DNR filter and Privacy Inspector.

 IMPORT ABP RULES
 Based on AdGuard's user rules panel.
 You can paste your own ABP filter rules into it (up to 5,000 rules).
 It also processes all uBO-lite and all AdGuard scriptlets used in the AG Base filter.